 Prestonpans is a town in East Lothian.
 It sits on the southern bank of the Firth of Forth and has a considerable history of fishing and coal mining.
 It’s also notable for the battle of Prestonpans in 1745, with Johnnie Cope, Bonnie Prince Charlie and the rest.
 It isn’t the finest place in the world.
 It is one of the poorest parts of my home county with one of the main employers, Cockenzie Power Station, having closed a few years ago.
 The people are rougher and readier than other East Lothian natives, but that isn’t necessarily a bad thing.
 At least Panners can pronounce the name of their town right, unlike the good folk of Gullane.

 My walk usually starts near Sammie Burns’s yard, at Morrison’s Haven, a large expanse of reclaimed land that was once one of great ports of Scotland.
 I walk towards Prestongrange facing Arthur’s Seat and Edinburgh beyond, hearing the waves lapping beside me and feeling the wind that is ever present in those parts.
 There are folk who go down to the beach and make jewellery from what they find.
-I once found a Prestongrange brick but didn’t take it home, reasoning that it’s a long way back home to Glasgow.

 Since I moved to Glasgow, nearly three years ago, I have been to Prestongrange more than I have Dunbar.
 PG is closer but it has a lot of happy memories too.
 It is uncomplicated by ties that bind.
 A little bit of my soul lives there, just as it does in Belhaven Bay.
 Like when on the approach to Durham, I can’t help a broad smile coming across my face when in the vicinity.